 History

-The church in Llanfihangel Rogiet was built in the 13th century and enlarged in the next century.
-The next construction works took place at the turn of the 15th and 16th centuries, when the tower was most likely erected.
-A thorough renovation was carried out at the beginning of the 20th century.
-During it, the northern aisle, ruined since the mid-18th century, was rebuilt, and two medieval tombstones and a hole allowing the see presbytery (hagioscope), were discovered.
+The church in Llanfihangel Rogiet was built in the 13th century and enlarged in the following century, perhaps with the financial support of the Martel family.
+Further construction works took place at the turn of the 15th and 16th centuries, when the tower and aisle were probably built.
+A thorough renovation of the building was carried out at the beginning of the 20th century.
+During this renovation, in 1904, the north aisle was rebuilt, which had been ruined since the mid-18th century, and two medieval tombstones were discovered in the process.

 Architecture